5 Essential Blogging Tips for Small Business Owners Learnt From a Market Stall

 Big blogging tip – share your blog posts on your social networks!

 Just like the market stall owners, get the word out about each blog post.
 Don’t rely on passing traffic from search.
 Share your new posts on your social networks and provide share buttons for others to use.
-(The buttons are on the left if you want to click!)
+(The buttons are at the bottom of the page if you want to click!)

 Guide people back to your blog.
 Use your images and videos on sharing sites linking back to your blog.
 Comment and write content for related blogs and websites.